david-ma/thirst-quencher/readme.md

 Also make sure to include your S3 bucket `region` and `name` in `gulpfile.js` (locations are marked with the *Editable* comments).

 # Guide
-*This guide is a modified extract from a document I wrote for new front-end developers at my job.*
+*This guide is a modified extract from a document I wrote for new front-end developers at my job, so please excuse anything that doesn't make sense in this context.
+I'll update it one day...*

 ## Node/NPM, Gulp & Bower